 Some mortgages, like FHA loans, allow for the down payment to be a gift from a friend or family member.

 100 percent of the 3.5% down payment required for FHA loans may be gifted.
-If you are having your down payment gifted to you, you’ll need a gift letter stating its a gift that does not need to be paid back.
+If you have your down payment gifted to you, you’ll need a gift letter stating it’s a gift that does not need to be paid back.

 401(k) or IRA

-Lenders do allow you to access the funds in your 401k or IRA accounts to come up with your down payment.
+Lenders allow you to access the funds in your IRA or 401k to come up with your down payment.
 However, the Government charges a 10% penalty tax for withdrawing from retirement accounts before the age of 60.

 Down Payment Assistance Programs